koding/kdlearn/contribute/basic/index.md

 so that your eventual pull request does not cause any unintended contributions.
 Lets look at how this works.

-First up, find the guide that you want to edit, and look for the Edit on Github button.
+First up, find the guide that you want to edit, and look for the **Improve this Guide** button at the bottom of all guides.

 ![Edit on Github](edit-on-github.png)